thommcgrath/Beacon/docs/sentinel/scripts/index.markdown

 The default value is what the value the parameter should use if no other value is provided.
 It is perfectly acceptable to include other parameters or context fields in the default value.

 In the case of the player renaming script example, you might create a parameter called "newName" whose type is String and default value is `{{generateRandomUsername}}`.
-We'll get to that weird value in the very next section...
+We'll get to that weird value in the very next section…

 ## The "Actions" Language